Γ

 • Use PA-reduced or PA-free extracts

-• Limited duration of use (max.
+• Limited application duration (max.
 4-6 weeks per year)

-• Do not use on open wounds or mucous membranes
+• Do not apply to open wounds or mucous membranes

-At H4H Naturals, we work exclusively with certified organic suppliers who cultivate special comfrey cultivars with naturally lower PA levels.
-Additionally, we use gentle CO₂ extraction processes that selectively isolate the desired active ingredients and minimize problematic compounds.
+At H4H Naturals, we work exclusively with certified organic suppliers who cultivate special comfrey varieties that naturally have lower PA levels.
+In addition, we use gentle CO₂ extraction methods that selectively isolate the desired active ingredients and minimize problematic compounds.

-Further information: Learn more about our sustainable extraction processes and quality standards in our article on "Clean-Label Botanicals" on hemp4help.com.
+Further information: Learn more about our sustainable extraction processes and quality standards in our article on "Clean-Label Botanicals" at hemp4help.com.

-Rustic wooden board with comfrey leaves, old recipes and herb mortar in warm light
+Rustic wooden plate with comfrey leaves, old recipes and herb mortar in warm light

-My grandmother, an experienced pharmacist who lived to be 102, taught me early on: "Jiri, nature gives us everything we need—we just have to learn to look."
-Her comfrey home remedy recipes still form the basis for many of our H4H Naturals formulations today.
+My grandmother, an experienced pharmacist who lived to be 102, taught me early on: "Jiri, nature gives us everything we need – we just have to learn to look closely."
+Her comfrey home remedies still form the basis for many of our H4H Naturals formulations today.

 Traditionally, comfrey was used in various forms:

-• Comfrey compresses : Fresh leaves crushed and placed on injuries
+• Comfrey poultices: Fresh leaves crushed and applied to injuries

-• Comfrey tea for washing : Externally for skin cleansing and soothing
+• Comfrey tea for washes: External for skin cleansing and soothing

-• Comfrey oil extracts : Roots soaked in olive oil for months of maceration
+• Comfrey oil infusions: Roots steeped in olive oil for months of maceration

-• Comfrey ointments : With lard or beeswax to give consistency
+• Comfrey ointments: With lard or beeswax as a thickening agent

-What our ancestors knew intuitively is now confirmed by science: The topical application of comfrey ointment can significantly accelerate healing processes and relieve pain – without the side effects of synthetic painkillers.
+What our ancestors knew intuitively is now confirmed by science: The topical application of comfrey ointment can significantly accelerate healing processes and relieve pain – without the side effects of synthetic pain relievers.

 Main active ingredient: Allantoin (cell regenerating)

-Onset of effect: First improvements after 2-4 days
+Onset of action: First improvements after 2-4 days

 Best evidence: Acute back pain, sports injuries

-In the next part of our comprehensive guide, we'll take a detailed look at how to make your own organic comfrey ointment, the ingredients and tools you'll need, and how to maintain the highest quality and safety standards.
-We'll also compare different preparation methods and show you how to make comfrey gel as a lighter alternative to the classic ointment.
+In the next part of our comprehensive guide, we will look in detail at how you can make your own organic comfrey ointment, what ingredients and tools you need, and how to maintain the highest quality and safety standards.
+We will also compare different preparation methods and show you how to make comfrey gel as a lighter alternative to classic ointment.

 What you need for 100ml of organic comfrey ointment: